sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ## Hiding a task

 The worker node is responsible for reporting the status of tasks on a node to ECS.
-This allows ECS to track task states and rescheduled tasks if needed.
+This allows ECS to track task states and reschedule tasks if needed.
 This is done using the APIs

 - submit-attachment-state-changes
 - submit-container-state-change